stephantasy/PurchaseDataApp/README.md

 # PurchaseDataAppUI
-The frontend of the simple App made with Angular and Spring Boot
+The Frontend of the Simple App made with Angular and Spring Boot